objectiv/objectiv.io/blog/2022-07-14 Release User Identity.md

 This release makes three additions to the open analytics taxonomy and open model hub:
 * Identity resolution of users across sessions/devices in a new [IdentityContext][identity-context], e.g.
-using your own internal User IDs, or simply using cookies;
+using your own internal User IDs, or simply using consent-based cookies;
 * Store the user’s locale/language in a [LocaleContext][locale-context] to analyze multilingual applications; and
 * Capture the value of input fields like a search field in an [InputValueContext][input-value-context] to